 I’ve had plenty of people suggest medications but they are aren’t my doctor or living inside my body.
 I know they mean well but when someone asks a person who has suffered from insomnia for 27 years, “Have you tried Melatonin?”
 I want to slap them.

 I hate the thought of dumping chemicals into my body daily – on top of everything that is in our food, cosmetics and toiletries (which I’m also working on phasing out) so I’ve opted out of meds.
+I know that my friend uses cbn tincture to help her with her insomnia and that’s working for her, I’ve just chosen not to go down that route.
 But that doesn’t mean I’m not doing anything to help myself.
 Only recently have I started to treat my illnesses, rather than just shrugging and “dealing” with them.

 So you may ask yourself, how does someone like me manage to run multiple businesses?
 How do I not constantly fall apart at the seams?
 How do I not crumble into a pile of emotion when things go wrong?
 How do I not go nuts and hurt people?